psahni/railsready-rvm-ree/README.md

 #
 ###Run this on a fresh install.
 It WILL update your system!

+###This is an unofficial fork.
+It WILL install RVM and it WILL install REE 1.8.7.

 ###To run:
-  * `wget --no-check-certificate https://github.com/philtr/railsready/raw/master/railsready.sh && bash railsready.sh`
+  * `wget --no-check-certificate https://github.com/philtr/railsready-rvm-ree/raw/master/railsready.sh && bash railsready.sh`
   * The script will ask if you want to build Ruby from source or install RVM

 ###What this gives you:
   * An updated system
-  * Ruby 1.9.2 latest patch level (installed to /usr/local/bin/ruby) or RVM running 1.9.2 latest patch level
+  * RVM running 1.8.7
   * Imagemagick
   * libs needed to run Rails (sqlite, mysql, etc)
   * Bundler, Passenger, and Rails gems